acados/acados/README.md

 ## Fields of applications
 A non-exhaustive list of projects featuring `acados` is available at [docs.acados.org/list_of_projects](https://docs.acados.org/list_of_projects/index.html).
-Contributions to this list are very welcome and allow to increas visibility of your work among other `acados` users.
+Contributions to this list are very welcome and allow to increase visibility of your work among other `acados` users.
 - Robotics: Real-time NMPC for quadrotors, legged locomotion, and agile robotic platforms.
 - Autonomous Vehicles: Used in projects like openpilot in driving assistance systems.
 - Energy Systems: Optimization-based control for microgrids and wind turbines.